cloudnativelabs/kube-router/docs/user-guide.md

       --gobgp-admin-address string                    Address for GoBGP server.
 Used in combination with gobgp-admin-port to expose GoBGP for administrative purposes.
 Setting this to empty string will default the address to 127.0.0.1. (default "127.0.0.1")
       --gobgp-admin-port uint16                       Port to connect to GoBGP for administrative purposes.
 Setting this to 0 will disable the GoBGP gRPC server. (default 50051)
       --hairpin-mode                                  Add iptables rules for every Service Endpoint to support hairpin traffic.
+      --health-addr string                            Health check address to listen on (Default: all interfaces; ensure to configure the 'livenessProbe' to use the same IP address)
       --health-port uint16                            Health check port, 0 = Disabled (default 20244)
   -h, --help                                          Print usage information.
       --hostname-override string                      Overrides the NodeName of the node.
 Set this if kube-router is unable to determine your NodeName automatically.